maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

     </CollectionView>
     ```

-    Start debugging your app again so we can begin customizing the `CollectionView` using XAML Hot Reload!
+    Start debugging your app again to begin customizing the `CollectionView` using XAML Hot Reload!

 ## Working with Frames and Layouts